it-dept-cis/RABET-V-Pilot/WorkingModel/MaturityIndexes/SSCMModel/Security_Service_Requirements/System_Integrity_Requirements.md

 # System Integrity Requirements

 ## Maturity Level 1

-- Install the Latest Stable Version of Any Security-Related Updates on All Network Devices - Install the latest stable version of any security-related updates on all network devices.
+### Install the Latest Stable Version of Any Security-Related Updates on All Network Devices

+Install the latest stable version of any security-related updates on all network devices.

->Ensure that you are monitoring for updates and applying them as you are able.
+> Ensure that you are monitoring for updates and applying them as you are able.
 This may require a plan to make updates prior to sensitive election dates.

+Scope: Endpoints and servers provided by provider

->Reference: CIS Security Best Practices for Non-Voting Election Technology 1.3.4
+> Reference: CIS Security Best Practices for Non-Voting Election Technology 1.3.4

-- Ensure Anti-Malware Software and Signatures Are Updated - Ensure that the organization's anti-malware software updates its scanning engine and signature database on a regular basis.
+### Ensure Anti-Malware Software and Signatures Are Updated

+The product must allow a administrator to perform updates to its anti-malware software, scanning engine and signature database on a regular basis.

->Ensure that all anti-malware instances are receiving signature updates.
+> Ensure that all anti-malware instances are receiving signature updates.
 This requires periodic review of devices within the election technology system.

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 2.3.2
 - Configure Devices to Not Auto-Run Content - Configure devices to not auto-run content from removable media.